World Democratic Platform

 Emergency Override

-For planetary-class threats — asteroid impact, supervolcanic eruption, pandemic — the lunar cycle is suspended.
+For planetary-class threats — asteroid impact, supervolcanic eruption, pandemic — the quarterly schedule is suspended.
 A crisis vote opens within six hours of verified threat confirmation, with a 48-hour voting window.

 6hr crisis activation